Car Shipping Company Scams

 - Providing contracts that don’t entirely spell out terms and conditions

 - Pretending to be a car shipping company without proper certifications or special licenses

 - Charging a “deposit” before your car has been loaded on a truck

 How Can I Avoid Some Auto Transport Company Scams?

-There are some steps you can take to avoid getting taken advantage of, when looking for a reputable car shipping company.
+There are some red flags you can look for to avoid getting taken advantage of when looking for a reputable car shipping company.
 Remember, you can always use the internet as a tool when researching an auto transport company.
 Here are a few tips to use next time you need an auto transported:

 - Research the car shipping company you’re interested in by gathering all the information you get about them.
-This includes capturing full business, name and address and their phone numbers.
+This includes capturing full business, name and address, and phone numbers.

-- Take this information and investigate the car shipping company by reading their online reviews and checking their BBB rate.
+- Would you please take this information and investigate the car shipping company by reading their online reviews and checking their BBB rate?

 - Make sure to read the ENTIRE contract before you sign it to avoid hidden charges from happening.